oxr463/overlay/README.md

 priority=9999
 ```

-Afterwards, simply run `emerge --sync`, and Portage should seamlessly make all our ebuilds available.
+Afterwards, simply run `emerge --sync`, and Portage should seamlessly make all ebuilds available.

 After performing those steps, the following should work (or any other package from this overlay):